Child Abuse - Victoria

 No one is allowed to use extreme force to hurt you, but it is not against the law for your parents to use physical punishment, such as a smack.

+However, if your parents are using more than a little bit of force, or they hurt you more than they should for someone your age or maturity, this can be against the law.
 If you feel that you are being punished too harshly, too often or are constantly scared of being hurt, or you have any injury after being hit, you should contact someone for help.
+For example, you could speak to a trusted adult like a teacher, family member, or counsellor.
+We have listed some people you can talk to later in this factsheet.

 If you are in immediate danger of being hurt or abused call the police on 000 and if you can, go to a secure place like to a trusted family friend, your school, a Police station, or a medical centre.